SomnathNikam/MusicPlayerGUI/README.md

 # MusicPlayerGUI
-Created a Music Player GUI in Python.
+Created a Music Player GUI in Python.This is a Python Tkinter GUI Application.